Fabrizio-Caruso/CROSS-LIB/README.md

 For the list of systems either run `make list` or look at https://github.com/Fabrizio-Caruso/CROSS-CHASE/blob/master/docs/SYSTEMS.md

+Examples:
+- `make c64` builds the default Commodore 64 binary.
+- `make nes` builds the default binary for the Nintendo NES videogame console.
+- `make ti83` builds the default binary for the Texas Instrument TI 83 scientific calculator.
+- `make spectrum` builds the default binary for the Sinclair ZX Spectrum.

 ### Build all targets for a given system